sagemath/sagewiki_to_gh-2022-10-10/graph_survey.md

             a.
 Topological Sorting
          1. '''Morphisms/Group Actions'''
             a.
 Generating Permutations
+         1. '''Colorings'''
+            a.
+Generating Partitions
+         1. '''Needs a Functionality Category'''
+            a.
+Feedback Edge/Vertex Set
+            a.
+Voronoi Diagrams
+            a.
+Cryptography

 === Groups & Graphs ===
       [http://www.paddle.mb.ca/G&G/G&G.html Link]
          a. free download, but no mention of source or license